 INTANGIBLE CULTURAL HERITAGE AND MUSEUMS PROJECT (IMP)

 Five international conferences and expert meetings are organised on the connections between ICH and the following themes: museums and diversity, participation, urban societies, innovation and cultural policies.
 The IMP website gathers resources such as reports of the meetings, keynote speeches, position papers, bibliography.
-It will also host the toolkit which will provide museums professionals with methodological tools for safeguarding ICH.
+It also hosts the toolkit which provides museums professionals with methodological tools for safeguarding ICH.

 WHAT IS INTANGIBLE CULTURAL HERITAGE?